flythereddflagg/flythereddflagg.github.io/python_book/docs/13-Logic-and-Boolean-Operators.md

 $
 ```

-What you should get out of this is that, for the three data types we have covered so far, anything that is a non-empty or non-zero value will evaluate to True and empty or zero values will evaluate to False. `True` and `False` are both key words in Python to express these boolean concepts.
+What you should get out of this is that, for the three data types we have covered so far, anything that is a non-empty or non-zero value will evaluate to True and empty or zero values will evaluate to False. `True` and `False` are both key words in Python to express these Boolean concepts.
 And every data type in Python, by default, will evaluate to one or the other.
 In the next lesson we will explore how we can use this idea to make decisions.
-Another way to return the boolean value of something is by using the logical comparison operators.
+Another way to return the Boolean value of something is by using the logical comparison operators.

-### Comparison Operators
+## Comparison Operators

 We will introduce another set of binary operators called comparison operators.
 For all these operators we will use the example of `x <OPERATOR> y` to demonstrate the meaning of each operator